 You only have so much time to chase prospects, pitch your services, and get to a close, so being able to use your time effectively can have a direct impact on the amount of new business you ultimately win.
-Your Emissaries can help you save time by providing support throughout the market development strategy and full sales cycle, from identifying the right prospects on day one all the way through the final stages of purchasing and procurement.
+Your Emissaries can help you save time by providing support throughout the market development strategy and full sales cycle, from identifying the right prospects on day one all the way through the final stages of market development strategy, purchasing and procurement.

 Here’s how to work with them during your engagement to get the critical assistance you need to identify and capitalize on a market development strategy that brings new business opportunities that make the most sense for your product.

 Use Market Development Strategy Insight to Deliver Value

 The primary barrier to identifying and capitalizing on new opportunities is lack of insight.
 There’s a tangled web of mysteries that needs to be unraveled before you can make any progress with any new prospect: How should you navigate procurement?
 Who are the real decision-makers?
 Does your solution fit into their existing infrastructure?
 And even if you research all these areas, you may still arrive at the realization that the buyer in question just isn’t right for you.

 That’s great to know, but it would’ve been better to have known it before you wasted all those hours chasing a dead-end lead.
 Work with your Emissaries here at this key, information-gathering stage to make sure you’re going after the buyers that are actually worth your time.

 Your Emissaries will have information about your prospects’ current contracts and buying cycles to help you get the timing right.
 Your Emissaries can also reveal your prospect’s pain points to help your pitch cut to the chase.
 It’s this demonstration of value that Emissary sales director Bruno Hoxha believes is such a key differentiator for salespeople today: